 - Participate in special museum tours given by curators and visiting artists

-- Work closely with museum staff to develop specialized skills useful for future employment.
+- Work closely with museum staff to develop specialized skills pertinent to academic programs and career goals.

 - Receive library training

 - Network with like-minded peers who are passionate about art